 Those Specialization students who do not meet the continuation requirements of their program may apply to transfer to the General program if they meet the minimum continuation requirements of the General program.
-Students whose GPA is between 4.5 and 4.9 may be permitted to continue in the BSc General program on Academic Warning.
+Students whose GPA is between 4.5 and 4.9 (and who have not previously been on Academic Warning or Probation) may be permitted to continue in the BSc General program on Academic Warning.

-Students in a Specialization program whose GPA at the end of Fall/Winter is below 4.5 will be required to withdraw.
-Such students can only apply for readmission after attending another postsecondary institution, at which time they can apply for admission as a transfer student under the conditions described in §14.2.1(5).
+Students in a Specialization program whose GPA at the end of Fall/Winter is below 4.5 will be required to withdraw from the Faculty.